Course Finder

 Description ENTRY Duration Application Opening Date APPURL

 Topics include advanced software engineering, theory of computer science, networks, security and the underlying mathematics behind logic and formal software.
 Students learn programming languages such as Java; software development tools and methodologies such as Git; web technologies such as JavaScript; and Big Data programming techniques.
-Students will use different operating systems.
+Students will also use different operating systems.

 First Year